 The coordinated Worcester Sixth Form College offer of Early Help is outlined in the table below.
-We believe that early interventions for children or families, in many cases, will prevent children from experiencing harm.
+We believe that early interventions for children or families, in many cases, will prevent young people from experiencing harm.

-All Worcester Sixth Form College staff must be aware of the College offer of early help.
-At all times, staff should consider if there is any offer of early help that we can make in order to help a student.
+All Worcester Sixth Form College staff are aware of the College offer of early help.
+At all times, staff should consider if there is any offer of Early Help that we can make in order to help a student.